 A heavy reliance on social media for immediate impact creates the reddest of red oceans, however.
 You’re competing for someone’s attention with all the other messages bombarding him or her.
 Some enterprises have to swim in that ocean, but it’s ever more crowded.

-Blue waters await those who create content with lasting value that will appear on search engines when people seek what you have to offer.
-You may have to strive for impact upon publication, but never neglect the defining value of archival content.
+Blue waters await those who create content with lasting value that will appear on search engines or upon request when people seek what you have to offer.
+You may still have to strive for impact upon publication, but never neglect the defining value of archival content.

 THE “INFORMATION CONCIERGE”